mehrati/Dead_to_DictaTOR/README.md

 # ddtor
-Dead to DictaTOR will autamically install Tor in either a Debian based distro like Ubuntu or an Arch based distro and configures them as well.
+Dead to DictaTOR will autamically install Tor in either a Arch based distro like Antergos or an manjaro based distro
 ## Note
     Do NOT expect anonymity using this method.
 If you need anonymity or strong privacy, manually run torbrowser
 ## Install